Azure AI Search client library for Python

 • It extracts and returns captions and answers in the response, which can be displayed on a search page to enhance the user’s search experience.

-To learn more about Semantic Search, you can refer to the documentation.
+To learn more about semantic ranking, you can refer to the documentation.

 To learn how to index vector fields and perform vector search, you can refer to the sample.
 This sample provides detailed guidance on indexing vector fields and demonstrates how to perform vector search.

-Additionally, for more comprehensive information about Vector Search, including its concepts and usage, you can refer to the documentation.
-The documentation provides in-depth explanations and guidance on leveraging the power of Vector Search in Azure Cognitive Search.
+Additionally, for more comprehensive information about vector search, including its concepts and usage, you can refer to the documentation.
+The documentation provides in-depth explanations and guidance on leveraging the power of vector search in Azure AI Search.

 Examples